Arbitration and Conciliation Act, 1996: 2015 Amendment

 Lastly Section 9, dealing with 'Interim Measures' was also amended.
 The amended section envisages that if the Court passes an interim measure of protection under the section before commencement of arbitral proceedings, then the arbitral proceedings shall have to commence within a period of 90 days from the date of such order or within such time as the Court may determine.
 Also, that the Court shall not entertain any application under section 9 unless it finds that circumstances exist which may not render the remedy under Section 17 efficacious.
+In Home Care Retail Marts Pvt.
+Ltd. v.
+Haresh N. Sanghavi, the Supreme Court of India held that even an unsuccessful party in arbitration can seek interim relief under Section 9 of the Arbitration and Conciliation Act, 1996 after the arbitral award and before its enforcement.
+The Court clarified that the expression “a party” includes both successful and unsuccessful parties to the arbitration agreement.